 Entry Visa - A visa is a multicolored stamp or label affixed to your passport that you obtained from the American Embassy or Consulate abroad.
 The stamp indicates the issue date, visa type, expiration date, number of entries permitted, etc. The only purpose of an entry visa is to apply for admission to the United States at the port of entry.
-The entry visa itself may expire while you are in the U.S., but your permission to stay in the U.S. remains valid based on the dates of your I-20.
-All international students with the exception of Canadian nationals - requesting F-1 immigration status are required to have a valid F-1 entry visa stamp in their passport at the time of entry into the U.S.
+The entry visa itself may expire while you are in the U.S., but your permission to stay in the U.S. remains valid based on the dates of vour I-20.
+All international students except for Canadian nationals requesting F-1 immigration status are required to have a valid F-1 entry visa stamp in their passport at the time of entry into the U.S.